sleeksky-dev/id-tree/README.md

 ## Attribution

 This library - the code, test cases, and this documentation - were all written by ChatGPT.
 Atleast the v1.

+### I used the following prompts to build this library (the main ones) -

+> can you write an ordered tree implementation in typescript where the only data contained in each node is the "id" of type number?

+> For the above implementation, how to restore a tree from a JSON?

+> Now in the above implementation, include the following methods -
+> 1. setLeafs - here you pass and array of id's that cannot have children, this is leaf only nodes
+> 2. fixTree - if the tree has any node with id in the leaf only array, it should move all children to the parent
+> Add validation in addNode to throw error if it is being added to a lead only node

+> I need couple of methods to store this tree and restore this tree -
+> - toCompact - this provides a compact representation of this tree to store in database
+> - fromCompact - this recreates the tree from a compact data representation

+> include following method -
+> move(node_id, parent_id, index) - this method moves the entire sub tree of node with id node_id to the node with id=parent_id at the index position of its children.
+If index is undefined, add as last child.

+> Combine all the functionality mentioned above and write out the complete code

+> Following is the complete code of what you implemented above, please write a comprehensive set of test cases using the jest library

+> continue writing the missing test cases

+> The test case "Compact array representation with leaf-only nodes" is failing because the leafs are not being stored when compacted.
+Can you find the problem in my code?

+> Can you fix the same issue with this test case - 'Compact object representation with leaf-only nodes'

+> seems I don't need to store the leafs when i compact. can you write the toArray, fromArray, toObj and fromObj so it does not store that

+> if i want to publish this tree implementation as an npm package, list few good names for it

+> I am going to call this `id-tree`.
+Write me a README.md documentation for this library